Kevin Curren: Tennis career

 In 1985, after becoming an American citizen, Curren reached the final at Wimbledon with the help of coaching from Tony Roche.
-After defeating Larry Stefanki, Mike De Palmer, David Mustard and then future champion Stefan Edberg in the fourth round in straight sets, he eliminated the then-world No. 1, John McEnroe, in the quarterfinals, and world No. 3 Jimmy Connors, in the semifinals.
+After defeating Larry Stefanki, Mike De Palmer, David Mustard and then future champion Stefan Edberg in the fourth round in straight sets, he eliminated the then-world No. 1, John McEnroe, in the quarterfinals.
+He "bewildered" world No. 3 Jimmy Connors in the semifinals, allowing him just five games.
 Curren was the first player to beat both American players in the same Grand Slam event.
-McEnroe commented that he felt overpowered and later that he had difficulty in dealing with Curren's highly individualistic and very fast serving, which, in its low toss, was hard to read and tended to produce low balls that skipped on the grass courts of the time.
+McEnroe commented that he felt overpowered.
 In the final, he lost in four sets to Boris Becker, in a match best remembered for making the 17-year-old Becker the youngest male Grand Slam champion (a record which was later eclipsed by Michael Chang in 1989 at the French Open).
 The final was intense, and Becker sent several hostile glares to Curren before and after points.
 On one of the final change-overs, Becker bumped Curren's shoulder as they passed one another.
 After his defeat, Curren was noted as saying that he thought the game would see an increase in the number of successful young players and predicted that they would have more intense, but shorter careers.
 Curren was the last American man to reach the final at Wimbledon until Andre Agassi did so seven years later in 1992.

+He followed his second Grand Slam singles finals appearance by being upset in straight sets by Guy Forget on Grandstand court in the first round of the US Open.
+Frustration got the best of the fifth-seeded Curren at the post-match press conference when he commented, "I hate the city, the environment and Flushing Meadows.
+There is noise, the people in the grandstand are never seated and it takes an hour and a half in traffic to get here.
+It's sickening that with all the money they get from TV, the USTA doesn't build a better facility.
+The USTA should be shot.
+And they should drop an A-bomb on the place."

 Though he never won a Grand Slam singles title, Curren did win four Grand Slam doubles titles.
 In 1981, he won the US Open mixed doubles, and in 1982 he won the Wimbledon mixed doubles and both men's doubles and mixed doubles at the US Open.
 During his career, Curren won five top-level singles titles and 26 doubles titles.
 His career-high rankings were world No. 5 in singles and world No. 3 in doubles.
 His final career singles title came in 1989 at Frankfurt, and his last doubles title was won in 1992 in Seoul.
 Curren retired from the professional tour in 1993.

 Since retiring from the tour, Curren has served as captain of the South Africa Davis Cup team.